Kaosc/spotify-musics-to-mp3/README.md

 ## 3. Choose A Download Option

 There are 2 download options for downloading playlist.
-If you like to use "youtube_dl" you need to follow the additional installation steps.
+If you like to use "yt-dlp" you need to follow the additional installation steps.

 ### 1. pytube

 if you choose to use pytube, there is no additional installation steps for it, so you can skip this step.
 It will be installed automatically with the other python dependencies.

-### 2. youtube_dl
+### 2. yt-dlp

-To order to use "youtube_dl" you need to install FFmpeg.
+To order to use "yt-dlp" you need to install FFmpeg.

 #### Installing FFmpeg